 Presented by the New England Carnivorous Plant Society Saturday, September 9, 10am–5pm

 Plant lovers and all those who enjoy something different will be able to get up close to hundreds of carnivorous plants exhibited by the members of the New England Carnivorous Plant Society.
 Most people would say carnivorous plants are unique, different, or even strange, but all would agree they are interesting and intriguing.
 Some are native to New England, and others are from as far away as Africa, South America or Australia, but these plants all share a common bond: they are carnivorous, which means they survive by catching and consuming other living things – in most cases, insects.
 More than 300 of these plants will be on display where visitors can see first-hand these unusual plants, and will have a chance to purchase their own from top vendors from the area.

-4pm: Importing plants into the United States with Timothy Estep
+Sunday, September 10, 1pm: Importing Plants into the United States with Tim Estep

-DAHLIA SHOW Presented by the New England Dahlia Society Saturday, September 17, 1–5pm Sunday, September 18, 10am–4pm Free with Admission
+DAHLIA SHOW Presented by the New England Dahlia Society Saturday, September 23, 1pm–5pm

-See hundreds of colorful blooms in every size imaginable – from silver dollar to dinner plate – at the first New England Dahlia Show.
-Floral designs will also be featured.
+Join dahlia enthusiasts of all ages and abilities, from novices, to experienced growers who all share something in common – an interest in these beautiful and diverse blooms.
+See hundreds of colorful blooms in every size imaginable – from silver dollar to dinner plate – at the second New England Dahlia Show.

 BEGONIA AND GESNERIAD SHOW

 Presented by the Buxton Branch of the American Begonia Society and